Accessibility Overview

 Create a note-taking system.

 Some students may need note-takers as a way to access course material.
-Instead of forcing these students to self-identify, you can upload your own notes to D2L, create a system to share the work of note-taking (for example, you can create a discussion topic and allow anonymous posts, or provide students incomplete notes (e.g., skeleton outline) to fill in during class time.
+Instead of forcing these students to self-identify, you can upload your own notes to Brightspace, create a system to share the work of note-taking (for example, you can create a discussion topic and allow anonymous posts, or provide students incomplete notes (e.g., skeleton outline) to fill in during class time.

 Strategy 4